idelfonsog2/idelfonsog2.github.io/README.md

 - PCI APIs, Jenkins, AutoLayout, Objective-C, Alamofire 🛠

-tags: finnancial technology
+tags: financial technology

 ---

 ### IT Intern Developer | [Martin Digital Group](https://www.martindigitalgroup.com/) | Miami, U.S. | Jan 2014 - April 2015`

-- Strengthen relationship with the clients by integrating my technical experience and expertise.
+- Strengthen relationships with the clients by integrating my technical experience and expertise.
 - Fashioned a blog to look like a fitness site for moms and a subscription program.
-- Checked logs and malfunctioning errors to avoid conflict with purchasing process on the website.
+- Checked logs and malfunctioning errors to avoid conflict with a purchasing process on the website.
 - Maintained the network, installation, and use of new software and process.

-tags: online marketing
+Tags: online marketing

 # Volunteer